zuozhenggh/learning-library/data-management-library/database/oci-vm-database/orcl-dbcs-19c/bkup-recovery/bkup-recovery.md

     </copy>
     ````

-## Task 2: Create a Full Database Backup

-1. On Oracle cloud console, click on main menu ≡, then **Bare Metal, VM, and Exadata** under Oracle Database.
+4. On Oracle cloud console, click on main menu ≡, then **Bare Metal, VM, and Exadata** under Oracle Database.
 Click **WS-DB** DB System.

-2. Click the database name link **WSDB** in the bottom table called Databases.
+5. Click the database name link **WSDB** in the bottom table called Databases.

-3. Review the backup called **Automatic Backup** in the bottom table called Backups.
+6. Review the backup called **Automatic Backup** in the bottom table called Backups.
 Click **Create Backup** button.
 Call it Manual-Backup, and click **Create Backup** to confirm.
 The new backup is added to the Backups table, having the State: Creating...

-4. Access Work Requests table, and click **Create Database Backup**.
+7. Access Work Requests table, and click **Create Database Backup**.
 Review all Resources: Log Messages (2), Error Messages (0), Associated Resources (2).
 Wait until this work request is 100% Complete.
 Under Associated Resources, click **WSDB** database name link.

-5. At this point you can see the Manual-Backup on Backups table is now Active.
+8. At this point you can see the Manual-Backup on Backups table is now Active.

-## Task 3: Restore Database Service from Backup
+## Task 2: Restore Database Service from Backup

 1. Write down the Started and Ended times for backup called **Automatic Backup** in the bottom table called Backups - e.g. Started: 09:38:13 UTC, Ended: 09:56:36 UTC.